legenduzair/the-halal-butcher/README.md

 ## Deployment

 The Halal Butcher was deployed via Heroku.
 The deployed website can be found here - [The Halal Butcher](https://halal-butcher.herokuapp.com/).

+### Installing Django & Supporting Libraries

+Before initiating development, I had to install Django and its supporting libraries on GitPod.

+In GitPod's Terminal:
+  1. Install Django & Gunicorn:
+    - pip3 install 'django<4' gunicorn
+  2. Install database:
+    - pip3 install dj_database_url psycopg2
+  3. Install Python Libraries:
+    - Install django-crispy-forms, django-summernote, Stripe, Pillow, Django-allauth, Django-countries,
+  4. Create requirements file:
+    - pip3 freeze --local > requirements.txt
+  5. Create project (in this case, halal_butcher):
+    - django-admin startproject halal_butcher .
+  6. Create first app (in this case, home):
+    - python3 manage.py startapp home
+    - The other apps were created at a later stage during development.
+In settings.py:
+  7. Add to installed apps section.
+In Gitpod's Terminal:
+  8. Migrate changes:
+    - python3 manage.py migrate
+  9. Run the server to test:
+    - python3 manage.py runserver

+### Creating Heroku App

+The following steps can only be performed if an account is made on [Heroku](https://id.heroku.com/login).

+  1. Create new Heroku app:
+    - From the Heroku dashboard, select "New" and then select "Create New App".
+  2. Name your Heroku app and select the region:
+    - Give the project a unique name (in my case, the-halal-butcher).
+    - Select the region (in my case, Europe).
+  3. Add database to the Heroku app:
+    - Navigate to the "Resources" tab and in the add-ons section, search for "Heroku Postgres" and select it.
+    - Select "Hobby Dev - Free" from the "plan name" drop-down menu and click "Submit Order Form."
+  4. Acquire database URL:
+    - Navigate to the "Settings" tab and select "Reveal Config Vars".
+Copy the "DATABASE_URL" for use in the upcoming steps.

+### Attaching the Database

+  1. Within the Django app repository, create a new file called "env.py".
+  2. In the "env.py" file, import the os library:
+    - Add "import os"
+  3. Set environment variables:
+    - Add 'os.environ["DATABASE_URL"] = "(Paste the DATABASE_URL key from Heroku"'
+  4. Add in a custom secret key:
+    - Add 'os.environ["SECRET_KEY"] = "(Make up your own key)"'
+In Heroku.com:
+  5. Add secret key to config vars:
+    - Add the secret key that has just been created as SECRET_KEY for the KEY and the secret key value as the VALUE.

+### Preparing our environment and settings.py file

+  1. At the top of the settings.py file, add the following snippet:

+    from pathlib import Path
+    import os
+    import dj_database_url
+    if os.path.isfile('env.py'):
+      import env
+    SECRET_KEY = os.environ.get('SECRET_KEY')

+  2. Comment out the old Databases section:

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': BASE_DIR / 'db.sqlite3',
+        }
+    }

+  3. Add new Databases section:

+    DATABASES = {
+      'default':
+    dj_database_url.parse(os.environ.get("DATABASE_URL"))
+    }

+  4. In the terminal, make migrations migrate all changes:
+    - python3 manage.py makemigrations
+    - python3 manage.py migrate

+### Preparing AWS Bucket & Static/Media files

+  1. Navigate to AWS in the browser and log in or make an account.
+  2. Naviagte to S3 in services.
+  3. Create a new S3 bucket for the site and create a static directory and media directory within the bucket.
+  4. After configuring the S3 bucket, copy the details over to your settings.py file.
+    - You will require the Storage Bucket Name, Storage Bucket Region Name, Access Key ID & Secret Access Key.
+  5. Configure the above in your settings.py file.
+  6. In your env.py file created earlier, add the following:

+     os.environ["AWS_ACCESS_KEY_ID"] = "paste in your access key" os.environ["AWS_SECRET_ACCESS_KEY"] = "paste in your secret access key"
+  7. In Heroku, add these keys to the config vars.
+  8. Add the key, DISABLE_COLLECTSTATIC with the value of 1 to the Heroku config vars, remembering to remove this before final deployment.
+  9. Add the STATIC files settings in settings.py by configuring url, storage path, directory path, root path, media url and default file storage path variables.
+  10. Link files to the Templates directory inserting the snippet below (Place under the BASE_DIR line):

+    TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')
+  11. Change the templates directory to TEMPLATES_DIR (Place within the TEMPLATES array):

+          TEMPLATES = [
+          {
+            …,
+            'DIRS': [TEMPLATES_DIR],
+            …,
+              ],
+            },
+          },
+          ]

+   12. Add Heroku Hostname to ALLOWED_HOSTS array:
+    - ALLOWED_HOSTS = ['halal-butcher.herokuapp.com', 'localhost'] (in my case).

+### Setting Up Media & Static Files

+  In GitPod:
+  1. Create three new folders at top level directory:
+    - These folders are 'media', 'static' and 'templates'.
+  2. Create a PROCFILE at top level directory:
+    - Procfile
+  In Procfile:
+  3. Add this code:
+    - web: gunicorn PROJ_NAME.wsgi
+  4. Save all files.
+  In the terminal:
+  5. Add, Commit and Push:
+    - git add .
+    - git commit -m “Deployment Commit”
+    - git push

+In Heroku, navigate to the deployment tab and deploy the branch manually - watch the build logs for any errors.
+Heroku will now build the app.
+Once the build is finished, the live site will be deployed with a Heroku link provided and a success message.

+### Stripe Setup

+This project uses Stripe to handle payments.
+You will need a developer account to gain access to the different API keys that will then be inputted into the env.py file and Heroku config vars.
+These keys include STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY & STRIPE_WH_SECRET.
+Configure these keys according to how Django requires as guided in their Stripe documentation.

+### Local Deployment

+If you want to clone this repository to make a copy that runs the project on a local machine, this can be achieved by following the steps below:

+  1. Navigate to the repository you want to clone: https://github.com/legenduzair/the-halal-butcher
+  2. Select the "Code" button that is next to the green "GitPod" button.
+A menu should dropdown.
+  3. On the dropdown menu, select "HTTPS" and copy the URL it provides to the clipboard.
+  4. On the code editor you are using, in the terminal change the directory to the location you want to clone the respository to.
+  5. Run the command "git clone" and paste in the URL you copied from the clipboard earlier.
+  6. Select enter and Git will clone the repository to your local machine.

+After cloning the repository, it is important to create a virtual environment before installing any python libraries to the project to start working with it.
+It allows your device and projects to be secure.
+To do this, please follow the steps below:

+  1. After cloning the repository in the terminal, create a virtual environment by running the command: "python3 -m venv venv" .
+  2. Once complete, add the "venv" file to your ".gitignore" file.
+Then, run the command "venv\Scripts\activate.bat" in the terminal to install it.

+After this, you can install all the Python libraries needed to run this project by installing the "requirements.txt" file.

+  1. In the terminal, run the command pip3 install -r requirements.txt to add the Python libraries to this project.
+I did not need to do this as my project was developed from scratch.
+This means that I installed the libraries myself and added them to the "requirements.txt" file by running the command "pip3 freeze > requirements.txt" to generate it.

+After this, you can create your own Heroku application, create the environmental variables and update the settings.py file as mentioned [above](https://github.com/legenduzair/the-halal-butcher#creating-heroku-app).
+Finally, run the server in the terminal by entering python3 manage.py runserver .

 ## Credits
 All references that assisted me in developing The Halal Butcher have been mentioned throughout the README file.
 However I would like to thank: